Frameworkium/frameworkium-core/README.md

 If you do not wish to use Vagrant then clone this project and ensure PhantomJS and chrome-driver are on your path.

-Open the ``` bootstrapium ``` directory in a terminal window/command prompt and run ``` mvn clean verify ``` to run the example test using PhantomJS.
+Open the ``` bootstrapium ``` directory in a terminal window/command prompt and run ``` mvn clean verify ``` to run the example tests using PhantomJS.

 ### Stuff you can do

-Want to run your tests on a different browser?
+Want to run the tests on a different browser?
 No problem, just provide the 'browser' argument:

 ```bash
 mvn clean verify -Dbrowser=chrome